 (1) The operator of an aquatic facility must operate the facility, or ensure that the facility is operated, in accordance with —

-(a) the operational requirements of the Code, except to the extent to which a variation in operational requirements approved by the EDPH under regulation 20 is inconsistent with those requirements of the Code; and
+(a) the operational requirements of the Code, except to the extent to which a variation in operational requirements approved by the Chief Health Officer under regulation 20 is inconsistent with those requirements of the Code; and

-(b) any variations in operational requirements approved by the EDPH under regulation 20.
+(b) any variations in operational requirements approved by the Chief Health Officer under regulation 20.

 (2) The operator of an aquatic facility must ensure that clauses 2.12, 2.22, 2.23, 2.24 and 2.25 of the Code are complied with for that facility.

+[Regulation 19 amended: Gazette 10 Jan 2017 p.
+259.]

 20. Variation in operational requirements

-(1) The EDPH may approve a variation in operational requirements for a particular aquatic facility if satisfied that the operational requirement, as varied —
+(1) The Chief Health Officer may approve a variation in operational requirements for a particular aquatic facility if satisfied that the operational requirement, as varied —

 (a) will provide the same or better health and safety protection to persons using the facility as that provided by the operational requirement unvaried; or